sebastiantare/demo-yolov8-license-number/README.md

 ## Install

 - Download a video and save it to the src folder, replace the name in the app.py.
+In my case I'm using car videos from this channel: https://www.youtube.com/@CarsyTuning

 ```
 python -m venv env